-2.4.2 Official Requests
+2.4.3 Official Requests

-If an official response is requested, then an official request must be submitted to the CMVP written in the Request for Guidance (RFG) format described below.
+If an official response is requested, then an official request must be submitted to the CMVP written in the Request for Guidance (RFG) format described in 2.4.1.
 An official response requires internal review by both NIST and CCCS, as well as with others as necessary, and may require follow up questions from the CMVP.
 Therefore, such requests, while time sensitive, may not be immediate.